Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-nominate-axiasolar.md

 dynamic based on a variety of factors including the load of recent blocks.

 Also be mindful of the reaping threshold - the amount that must remain in an account lest it be burned.
-That amount is 1 SOLAR on AXIASolar, so it's recommended to keep at least 1.5 SOLAR in your account to be on the safe side.
+That amount is 1 SOLAR on AXIACoin, so it's recommended to keep at least 1.5 SOLAR in your account to be on the safe side.

 Choose whatever payment destination that makes sense to you.
 If you're unsure, you can choose "Stash